designgears/nx-sd/README.md

 | [NX-Shell](https://github.com/joel16/NX-Shell)            | 3DShell port for the Nintendo Switch |
 | [sys-CLK](https://github.com/retronx-team/sys-clk)        | Overclocking/underclocking system module |
 | [sys-ftpd](https://github.com/jakibaki/sys-ftpd)          | Ftpd as a Nintendo Switch sysmodule |

-## Building one-off components

-The name of each componenet corresponds with its filename in `/nxsd/components`.
-A successful build will output to the `/build` directory under the same name, and a zip will be located in the root directory.

-`python build.py build -c hekate`